6.7.7.1 Coercion in Foreign Policy

 Politicians have several ways of exercising coercion, either with or without formal international agreement:

 ● Another form of coercion is to make gestures of defiance, which can be interpreted as aggression.
-They are typically done for domestic political advantage (without recognising that it gives a political gift to the other government, by allowing it to present itself as being under attack).
+These are tactics to gain domestic political advantage – but they give political gifts to other governments, by allowing them to present themselves as being under attack.
 Reuters reported a prime example in August 2022: Pelosi arrives in Taiwan vowing U.S. commitment; China enraged.

 ● As described later (7.3.4), there are ways of making covert interventions in other countries’ affairs to destabilise them, including assassinations, sabotage, helping resistance groups, and using propaganda for subversion.
 Some of these have become easier, using the Internet.
 Such attacks are usually denied, to avoid causing a war, but it is nonetheless usually possible to identify the attacker.